OBOAcademy/obook/docs/reference/glossary-of-terms.md

 The "left" side of a [Triple](#Triple).

 #### Subset
-A named collection of elements, typically grouped for some purpose
+A named collection of elements, typically grouped for some purpose.

 #### Term
 Usually used to mean [Class](#Class) and [Individuals](#Individual), however sometimes used to refer to wider [OWL entities](#OWL-Entity).